twknab/algorithms_py_js_php_rb/readme.md

 # Arrays

 1. Push Front: Given an array and an additionalv alue, insert this value at the beginning of the array.
 Do this without any built-in methods if you can.

+2. Pop Front: Return the first value at the beginning of an array.